I’m a Colorado local with insights into the absolute best things to do in Evergreen, CO!

 The Evergreen Golf Course is in Dedisse Park and found near Evergreen Lake.
-You’ll get great lake and mountain views while teeing off.
-It’s not unusual to see elk on the greens as well.
+You’ll get great lake and mountain views while teeing off or practicing on the putting green.
+It’s not unusual to see elk on the course as well.

-Browse local shops & cafes in this mountain town
+Browse local shops and cafes in this mountain town.

 Hiwan Heritage Park